 What to avoid

-Number Charts are often the first thing people see and the quickest to read, so if there are too many, your narrative can get diluted.
+Number charts are often the first thing people see and are the quickest to read, so if there are too many, your narrative can get diluted.
 Using too many can also make your dashboard a little superficial.
-If you want more in-depth information, limit the amount of number charts and leave room for other types of data visualization that drill down a little deeper.
+If you want more in-depth information, limit the number of number charts and leave room for other types of data visualization that drill down a little deeper.

 When you add a trend indicator, we suggest you compare numbers from the same period.
-For example, if you are tracking total sales for the current quarter, compare it to the same quarter last year (or last period – depending on your story).
-If you select a target manually (perhaps you have no accurate past data) be sure to set realistic goals.
+For example, if you are tracking total sales for the current quarter, compare that data to the same quarter last year (or last period – depending on your story).
+If you select a target manually (perhaps you have no accurate past data), be sure to set realistic goals to be able to get on top of your KPI management practice.
 Again, remember to label the trend indicator clearly so your audience knows exactly what they are looking at.

 2) Line Chart

-The purpose of a line charts is to show trends, accelerations (or decelerations) and volatility.
+The purpose of a line charts is to show trends, accelerations (or decelerations), and volatility.
 They display relationships in how data changes over a period of time.
 In our example above, we are showing Sales by Payment Method for all of 2014.
-Right away you can see that credit card payments were the highest and that everything took a dip in September.
-The takeaways are quick to register, yet they have depth too.
+Right away, you can see that credit card payments were the highest and that everything took a dip in September.
+The takeaways are quick to register yet have depth.